Find Jobs Teaching at K-12 Schools in the United Kingdom

 (known as supply teaching) or for positions lasting between a half-term and a year.

-To teach in U.K. schools you need a work visa (see www.workgateways.com/working-uk-visas.html) and a U.K.-recognized teaching degree or postgraduate
+To teach in U.K. schools you need a work visa, or someone who will sponsor you, and a U.K.-recognized teaching degree or postgraduate

-diploma from your home country (see www.teachers-uk.co.uk/candidates/overseas/are-you-qualified.php).
+diploma from your home country.
 You also need enthusiasm, adaptability,

 1. Register with teaching agencies before leaving home.
 Most people find work through teacher recruitment agencies.
 But you can’t start work until agencies have checked your qualifications and references.

 A number of agencies can even find you a job before you leave home.
-One such agency is GlobeTeach (www.globeteach.net), which specializes in finding
+One such recommended agency is The International Educator, which offers job vacancies, resources, and advice for finding

-U.K.-based jobs for American and Canadian teachers.
+U.K.-based jobs for teachers from abroad.
+Other agencies can be found in Transitions Abroad's Teaching Abroad section.
 Committing to a job sight unseen is risky, but it’s the easiest way to get a working visa if you’re otherwise ineligible for one.

 2. Register with more than one agency.
 The more agencies you’re registered with, the larger the pool of jobs to choose from.
 So if you’re doing supply work, you can specialize in a particular